PollenNav cover

 Now Maya walks freely, guided by verified street-level data

-With PollenNav, Maya no longer dreads spring.
+The app turned guesswork into confidence.
 She checks her block before stepping out, picks low-pollen routes to work, and schedules outdoor time around her allergens.
-The app turned guesswork into confidence.

 Now Maya walks freely